nickyhajal/world-domination-summit/_content/race-guide.md

 		Then, all you need to do is record a video with instagram and give it 2 special hashtags.
 The first is <b>#wds2014</b>.
 The second is a custom tag unique to each video task you'll find on the task details page.
 	</p>
 	<p>
 		We have special WDS robots checking every instagram video in the #wds2014 feed and they'll make sure to process your submission!
-(Though they may take a few minutes - they're not the fastest robots.)
+(Though they may take a few minutes - they're not the fastest robots in the world.)
 	</p>
 <a href="#" class="button tab-next">Continue</a>
 </div>